pingidentity/terraform-provider-pingfederate/docs/resources/sp_idp_connection.md

 Optional:

+- `do_attribute_query` (Boolean) Specify whether to use only attributes from the SAML Assertion or retrieve additional attributes from the IdP.
+The default is `false`.

+Read-Only:

 - `attribute_contract` (Attributes Set) A list of user attributes that the IdP sends in the SAML assertion. (see [below for nested schema](#nestedatt--idp_browser_sso--jit_provisioning--user_attributes--attribute_contract))
-- `do_attribute_query` (Boolean) Specify whether to use only attributes from the SAML Assertion or retrieve additional attributes from the IdP.
-The default is false.

 <a id="nestedatt--idp_browser_sso--jit_provisioning--user_attributes--attribute_contract"></a>
 ### Nested Schema for `idp_browser_sso.jit_provisioning.user_attributes.attribute_contract`

-Required:

-- `name` (String) The name of this attribute.

-Optional:
+Read-Only:

 - `masked` (Boolean) Specifies whether this attribute is masked in PingFederate logs.
 Defaults to `false`.
+- `name` (String) The name of this attribute.